 Bankers and credit union executives were aghast when the story broke that Amazon was in talks with several banks to offer an Amazon checking account.
 It has yet to happen, but the possibility remains.
 And like a giant shadow looming on the wall, such notions still sends shivers down the spines of many in the industry.

 As if those lingering fears weren’t enough, now comes a partnership between two mega-corporations.
 Apple has partnered with Goldman Sachs to issue an Apple credit card that will be incorporated into the iPhone.
-The official launch date for the credit card has not been set yet, but it is the first step of what is reported to be a broader agreement to offer additional financial products down the road.
+The card, called Apple Card, is expected to be the first step of what is reported to be a broader agreement to offer additional financial products down the road.

 - Loyalty Advantage Now Favoring Digital Banks And Big Tech Firms